hvdwolf/Joying-RootAssistant/SuperSU_for_Joying_Intel/Readme.md

 6. Reboot your Head Unit.
 7. DONE!
 ENJOY!

-You should now have the SuperSU application working with modified SEpolicy settings.
+You should now have the SuperSU application working with modified SELinux policy settings.
 This will allow you to give other apps root access as well.